Advanced Vocab Words - Set 8 Flashcards

 192

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ family hosted a lavish charity gala. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: The \_\_\_\_\_\_ family hosted a lavish charity gala. ## Footnote ***Hint:*** *Starts with "a" and means "wealthy".*

 affluent ## Footnote *affluent (**aff**-loo-uhnt)* adj. wealthy